ceyaima/deepseek-exporter/README.md

 `prompts for samples by eqbench.com`
 `json previews by jsoncrack.com`

-- exporting chats in any available file type in bulk
-  - the script will be manually cycling though your chats, so don't be alarmed if deepseek starts switching chats on its own
-  - if your sidebar is not currently visible, the script will force it open

 ## Known Issues and Fixes
 <i>for now, every known issue can be solved by refreshing the page and trying again</i>